jsz4n/validation-service/README.md

 The function returns a `ValidationError` object with a `uri` property such that the user can enrich the data stored about the validation error afterwards.

+#### insertNewErrors(errors)
+Helper function to write multiple validation errors in bulk to the store.

+Parameters:
+* errors [array]: Array of validation error objects.
+Each error object must contain the following properties:
+** executionUri [string]: URI of the execution that produced the validation error ** validationUri [string]: URI of the validation that failed ** message [string]: error message of the validation

+The function returns an array of `ValidationError` objects with a `uri` property such that the user can enrich the data stored about the validation errors afterwards.

 ## API
 ### POST /executions
 Trigger an async execution of a validation set.